Using photos to maximize your home’s selling price?

 Time for the Shoot (Home Prepping)

-- Turn on all lights, lamps and exterior lights (yes, even during daytime shoots) – replace light bulbs where needed and use a consistent lighting temperature.
-Often times, warm lighting looks much better than cool white or daylight white bulbs.
+- Turn on all lights, lamps, and exterior lights (yes, even during daytime shoots) – replace light bulbs where needed and use a consistent lighting temperature.
+Often times, warm lighting looks better than cool white or daylight white bulbs but the consistent color is ideal.
 Avoid mixing the two, especially in the same fixture.

 - Shut off all fans or items in motion